EnterpriseDB/tpa/docs/TPAexec-Generate-configuration.md

 ```
 --architecture <arch> - M1|BDR-Always-ON|Training
 M1: Postgres with streaming replication (M1 is single master - one primary, n replicas).
-BDR-Always-ON: Bi Directional Replication in an Always-ON configuration (2ndQuadrant internal use only, still in development, and requires access to internal repositories)
+BDR-Always-ON: Bi Directional Replication in an Always-ON configuration
+   (2ndQuadrant internal use only, still in development, and requires access
+to internal repositories)
-Training: Creates clusters for 2ndQuadrant training sessions (Designed for 2ndQuadrant use; unsupported)
+Training: Creates clusters for 2ndQuadrant training sessions (Designed for
+   2ndQuadrant use; unsupported)
 ```
 ### Platform options

 ```
 --platform <platform> - bare|aws|lxd
-bare: Servers accessible via SSH (e.g., bare metal, or already-provisioned servers on any cloud provider).
+bare: Servers accessible via SSH (e.g., bare metal, or already-provisioned
+   servers on any cloud provider).
 aws: AWS EC2 instances (This is the default, if --platform not present)
-lxd: lxd containers (Unsupported, still in development)
+lxd: lxd containers (Unsupported; still in development)
 ```

 ```
---region <region> - AWS region (Defaults to eu-west-1). * Specific to --platform aws
+--region <region> - AWS region (Defaults to eu-west-1).
+* Specific to --platform aws
 ```

 ```
---instance-type <instance type> - AWS instance type (Defaults to t2.micro). * Specific to --platform aws
+--instance-type <instance type> - AWS instance type (Defaults to t2.micro).
+* Specific to --platform aws
 ```
 ### Subnet selection

 ```
---subnet <CIDR> - By default, each cluster is assigned a random /28 subnet under 10.33/16,
+--subnet <CIDR> - By default, each cluster is assigned a random /28 subnet
-but depending on the architecture, there may be one or more subnets, and each subnet may be anywhere between a /24 and a /29.
+   under 10.33/16, but depending on the architecture, there may be one or more
+   subnets, and each subnet may be anywhere between a /24 and a /29.
 ```

 ```
---subnet-pattern <pattern> - You may instead specify ``--subnet-pattern 192.0.x.x`` to generate
+--subnet-pattern <pattern> - You may instead specify --subnet-pattern 192.0.x.x
-random subnets (as many as required by the architecture) matching the given pattern.
+   to generate random subnets (as many as required by the architecture) matching
+   the given pattern.
 ```
 ### Distribution